Mallaig and the Road to the Isles

 The official Caledonian Macbrayne website lists the current timetables and prices in detail.
-Tel: 01475 650 100 or for vehicle reservations telephone 0990 650 000.
+Tel: 0800 066 5000 for vehicle reservations.

 In the summer, you can get combined bus/ferry tickets from Fort William to Mallaig and then cruise to the Small Isles for a day trip.
-View the CalMac cruise brochure for details.
+View the CalMac cruise options for details.